-Ray oversees the Learning Technology Lab in the library, and also maintains the library's website.
-He serves as the liaison to the department of Health, Wellness & Human Performance, as well as the department of Industrial & Engineering Technology.
+Ray oversees the Instructional Services Department in the library, which includes Distance Learning, Learning Technology, and Outreach.
+He serves as the liaison to the department of Health, Wellness & Human Performance, Computer Information Systems, and Industrial & Engineering Technology.

 Ray's favorite quote is, "The job is not done until cleanup is complete".